victorozoh/fencing_sawyer/README.md

 ## Components and Tools
 - Ubuntu 18.04
 - ROS Melodic
-- Unity 3D
+- SteamVR
-- HTC Vive Virtual Reality System
 - Sawyer Robot
+- Modern Robotics Python Library

 ## Installation Instructions
 - Follow the [instructions here](https://github.com/robosavvy/vive_ros) to install the vive_ros package and to install steam on your machine.